Litauen/docs.bannerlordmodding.lt/modding/mbsubmodulebase.md

 OnAfterGameInitializationFinished|
-DoLoading|Called seemingly as loading is ending, not entirely sure of this one OnGameEnd|Called on exiting out of a mission/campaign OnBeforeMissionBehaviorInitialize|
-OnMissionBehaviorInitialize|This is called once every frame, you should avoid expensive operations being called directly here and instead do as little work as possible for performance reasons
+DoLoading|Called seemingly as loading is ending, not entirely sure of this one OnGameEnd|Called on exiting out of a mission/campaign OnApplicationTick|This is called once every frame, you should avoid expensive operations being called directly here and instead do as little work as possible for performance reasons
+OnBeforeMissionBehaviorInitialize|
+OnMissionBehaviorInitialize|
 OnConfigChanged|
-OnApplicationTick|
 AfterAsyncTickTick|
 InitializeGameStarter|
 OnInitialState|